Anomalous Hall Effects in Chiral Superconductors: Results for Chiral superconductors in 3D

-The results for two dimensional chiral states is easily generalized to chiral states defined on closed 3D Fermi surfaces with line and point nodes.
-This includes the anomalous thermal Hall effects in three dimensional candidates for chiral superconductors, including \sro\ and the heavy-fermion compound \upt.
+We have extended the analysis for chiral states in 2D to chiral states defined on closed 3D Fermi surfaces which often include symmetry enforced line and point nodes of the excitation gap.
+The results reported here include anomalous thermal Hall effects in candidates for 3D chiral superconductors belonging to tetragonal and hexagonal crystalline point groups, particularly the perovskite \sro\ and the heavy-fermion superconductor \upt.
+To investigate the effects of ionic radius and the dependence on the ionic cross-section, we use the hard-sphere impurity potential for which the scattering phase shifts are analytically given in terms of the hard-sphere radius, $R$, and the Fermi wavevector~\cite{messiah58a},